nadia-hazem/tdl/README.md

 ⚪ We start with the task form that is just an input and a submit button followed by 2 empty divs to receive dispatched fetched data, by task status.

-⚪ As for connection/inscription forms, we have a php file traitement.php to deal with actions on submit of new task :
+⚪ As for connection/inscription forms, we have a php file, traitement.php to manage actions on new task submit :

 ## traitement.php